vidya987/mypracticemlpproject/WEEK2.md

     * Create  task for database design changes
        * A "Card" should  be included to describe the below task in the Sprint Backlog (board)
           * Task : "Create a database design for the canteenmanagement application", and
-          * Ticket Number (manually typed) shoudld be included as prefix in the Task
+          * Ticket Number (manually typed) should be included as prefix in the Task
        * A "Card" should be included to describe the below task in the Sprint Backlog
           * Task: "Change the model/Menu java class for the columns identified"
-       * A "Card" should be incldued to desribe the below task in the Sprint Backlog
+       * A "Card" should be included to describe the below task in the Sprint Backlog
           * Task: "Change the persistence/Menu DAO/mapper java classes for the new attributes"
-          * Ticket Number (manually typed) shoudld be included as prefix in the Task
+          * Ticket Number (manually typed) should be included as prefix in the Task
-       * A "Card" should be incldued to desribe the below task in the Sprint Backlog
+       * A "Card" should be included to describe the below task in the Sprint Backlog
           * Task: "Change the Util.CliMain java class for the new attributes"
-          * Ticket Number (manually typed) shoudld be included as prefix in the Task
+          * Ticket Number (manually typed) should be included as prefix in the Task
   * Ensure that once after creating all your task moved to "To do" column in the project board
   * Move the task for "To do" to "In Progress" column and start your task
   * Database Design